panosGel/govCompositionOdds/README.md

 # Government Composition Odds

-This project is a very simple Vert.x 3 application and contains some explaination on how this application is built and tested.
+A simple vert.x application that uses the mongoDB client and jsoup

 ## Building